nekros1xx/Python-Port-Scanner/README.md

 Complete port scanner made in Python with several options.

 This program is used to scan ports on one or multiple IP addresses.
 It can take a single IP address as an argument or a file containing a range of IP addresses and a range of ports to scan.
 Additionally, an optional log file can be specified to store the scan results.

+With this program I was able to scan 1 port in 2.2 million different ip addresses (my whole country ip's) in 560-600 seconds, it's really fast because we are using threading.
 <br><br>

 **Help:**